lowrycito/handbook/pages/study-manual-general-handbook-28.md

 ### Baptisms and Confirmations for the Dead

-Any member who has a current temple recommend may be invited to serve in baptistry assignments.
+Any member who has a current temple recommend may be invited to serve in one or more baptistry assignments.
 Some of the assignments might include:

-  * Acting as proxy for baptisms and confirmations.
+  * Acting as proxy for baptisms.

   * Acting as a witness for proxy baptisms.

+  * Acting as proxy for confirmations.

   * Assisting patrons.

   * Distributing clothing and towels.

   * Helping record baptism and confirmation ordinances in the computer system.

+If they wish, members who act as proxies may choose to do only baptisms or only confirmations.

 Melchizedek Priesthood holders and priests in the Aaronic Priesthood may be invited to perform baptisms for the dead.
 Melchizedek Priesthood holders may